 Research Directions

-Linear scaling algorithms for large molecules and periodic systems
+Linear scaling quantum chemistry methods for large molecules and periodic systems

 Representative Publications